PainfulDiodes/BeanPort/README.md

 BeanPort provides an alternative solution: a Pico replaces the UART on the target system, and provides the USB connection to a host computer.
 This removes the need to consider baud rates, allowing the CPU clock to be set independently, and provides faster transmission speeds.

 This approach is not new: the FTDI UM245R USB-to-parallel-FIFO module provides the same function, but is not as easy to obtain as a Pico, and has a higher cost.
-The Pico could also potentially provide WiFi connectivity.
+The Pico could also potentially provide Wi-Fi connectivity.

 The Pico presents a native address-mapped interface to the target system's bus, and a standard USB CDC serial port (driverless on macOS, Linux, and Windows) to the host.
-Bytes flow transparently, with buffering in both directions, and provide the means to run a virtual terminal to the retrocomputer on the host system.
+Bytes flow transparently with buffering in both directions — able to run a virtual terminal to the retrocomputer from the host system.

 ## How it works